Key takeaways

 1. Talk to your doctor

-Before discontinuing any medication, it is important to discuss reasons for changing medications as well as the risks and benefits with your healthcare provider.
+Before discontinuing any medication, it is important to discuss the reasons for changing medications, as well as the risks and benefits, with your healthcare provider.
 Many individuals have expressed a lifted mood with other classes of medications.
 There are other individuals for whom discontinuing this medication would be unsafe.
-If you and your healthcare provider decide alternatives to Ativan may be better options, it is important to follow medical advice during the transition.
+If you and your healthcare provider decide alternatives to Ativan may be better options, following medical advice during the transition is important.

 2. Identify and put in place a strong emotional support system